admhpr/dynamic-form-validation/README.md

 </FormContainer>
 ```

 > v-on="$listeners" is similar in concept to [$attrs](https://vuejs.org/v2/api/#vm-attrs).
 So much so they are combined them in [Vue 3](https://v3.vuejs.org/guide/migration/listeners-removed.html).
-They are powerful parts of Vue's API but like slots and dynamic components can be a little abstract initially.
+They are a powerful part of Vue's API, but like slots and dynamic components can be a little abstract initially.

 ## Form Layout